adamstallard/coinsensus/README.md

 The highest number of votes received so far in a round.
 Used for computing [`dividendWhenAdded`](#dividendWhenAdded).

 ### `dividendRatio`
-For each type of accepted token, the ratio of the number of that token that has been made available as dividends to the total supply of the instance token.
+For each type of accepted token, `dividendRatio` represents the number of tokens previously made available as dividends to the total supply of the instance token.

 For example, if 10 XYZ tokens are made available to be claimed as dividends, and the total supply of the instance token is 1000, then the dividend ratio for XYZ tokens would be .01.
 If the next dividend event makes 20 more XYZ tokens available and the total supply of the instance token at that time were 4000, then the dividend ratio would increase by .005, i.e. it would increase from .01 to .015.